$100 Million Tourism Return-to-Work Program to Encourage Job Growth

 $25 Million Meet in New York Grant Program Supports Return of Large Events

 Part of Governor’s $450 Million “Bring Back Tourism, Bring Back Jobs” Inclusive Recovery Package

 Governor Kathy Hochul today announced the launch of applications for two tourism grant programs designed to support and revitalize New York State’s tourism and hospitality industry.
-The $100 million Tourism Return-to-Work grant program and the $25 million Meet in New York grant program were first as part of the governor’s nation-leading “Bring Back Tourism, Bring Back Jobs” initiative.
+The $100 million Tourism Return-to-Work grant program and the $25 million Meet in New York grant program were first announced in November as part of the governor’s nation-leading “Bring Back Tourism, Bring Back Jobs” initiative.
 Both programs will now be making full applications available to tourism businesses, convention and conference centers, and licensed overnight lodging facilities that have qualified for the program.